-EPA has designated the following sole source aquifers: Campo-Cottonwood, Fresno, Ocotillo-Coyote Wells, Santa Margarita, Scotts Valley.
+The U.S. EPA has designated the following sole source aquifers: Campo-Cottonwood, Fresno, Ocotillo-Coyote Wells, Santa Margarita, and Scotts Valley.

-SAFETEA-LU stands for the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users and is the transportation funding act that was signed by President George W. Bush on August 10, 2005.
+Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) is the transportation funding act that was signed by President George W. Bush on August 10, 2005.
 SAFETEA-LU authorized the federal surface transportation programs for highways, highway safety, and transit for the 5-year period from 2005-2009.
 It covered a variety of transportation related issues including financing, congestion relief, improved safety, improved efficiency (such as coordinated planning and environmental streamlining), environmental stewardship, and transportation related research and studies.
 SAFETEA-LU included a number of changes aimed at streamlining the environmental review process.

-The Transportation Equity Act for the 21st Century was enacted June 9, 1998 as Public Law 105-178.
-TEA-21 authorizes the federal surface transportation programs for highways, highway safety, and transit for the 6-year period 1998-2003.
+The Transportation Equity Act for the 21st Century (TEA-21) was enacted June 9, 1998 as PL 105-178.
+This Act authorized the federal surface transportation programs for highways, highway safety, and transit for the 6-year period 1998-2003.

 Purpose: Title VI of the Civil Rights Act of 1964, as amended, prohibits discrimination in federally assisted programs.
 The Act stipulates that no person in the United States shall, on the ground of race, color, national origin, age, sex, or disability be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.